HardlyDifficult/Tutorials/Chapter4.md

 <hr></details>
 <details><summary>What's Dot product do?</summary>

-The Dot product is a fast operation which can be used to effeciently determine if two directions represented with Vectors are facing the same (or a similiar) way.
+The Dot product is a fast operation which can be used to efficiently determine if two directions represented with Vectors are facing the same (or a similiar) way.

 In the visualization below, we are rotating two ugly arrows.
 These arrows are pointing in a direction and we are using Vector2.Dot to compare those two directions.
 The Dot product is shown as we rotate around.